 - Student accommodation infrastructure charges reduction factsheet (Word - 107kb)

 - IA request notice student accommodation infrastructure charges reduction (PDF - 108kb).

-For more information on the charges reduction, phone Council’s Business Hotline on 133 BNE (133 263).
+For more information on the charges reduction, phone Council’s Infrastructure Coordination Team on 07 3403 8888.

-Council offers a reduction on infrastructure charges for four and five star hotel development approvals that take effect:
+Council offers a reduction on infrastructure charges for four and five-star hotel development approvals that took effect between:

-- between 1 July 2014 and 30 June 2015 inclusive, but only if that development application was lodged prior to 1 July 2014, or as a result of a formal pre-lodgement meeting which occurred prior to 1 July 2014.
+- 1 July 2014 and 30 June 2015 inclusive, but only for development applications lodged prior to 1 July 2014, or as a result of a formal pre-lodgement meeting prior to 1 July 2014.

 - Hotel infrastructure charges reduction factsheet (PDF - 449kb)

-For more information on the charges reduction, contact Council’s Business Hotline on 133 BNE (133 263).
+For more information on the charges reduction, phone Council’s Infrastructure Coordination team on 07 3403 8888.

 Charges reduction for eligible community organisations